Guidance on producing your own PDIs (Projected Digital Images)

 (In Elements - IMAGE > RESIZE> CANVAS SIZE)

-Un-tick 'Relative' box and set 'Canvas Extension Colour' to 'Black
+Un-tick 'Relative' box and set 'Canvas Extension Color' to 'Black

-Always set the width to 1400 or 1024 pixels the height will be automatically filled in
+Always set the width to 1600 and the height to 1200 pixels

 Click on centre box of 'Anchor' and click 'OK'